brege/ilma/README.md

 ```

 > #### Compression Algorithm Note
-> This project uses [Zstandard (`zstd`)](https://github.com/facebook/zstd) as the default compression method.
-It offers excellent performance—especially on modern filesystems like Btrfs—and balances speed and compression efficiency better than traditional tools.
+> The default compression library used in this project is [Zstandard (`zstd`)](https://github.com/facebook/zstd).
+This is a personal choice, which I use because of good performance on Btrfs filesystems.
+While `zstd` is not yet as widely supported across all platforms as `gzip`, `bzip2`, or `xz` (in that order), it is available on most modern Linux systems.
 >
-> While `zstd` is not yet as widely supported across all platforms as `gzip`, `bzip2`, or `xz` (in that order), it is available on most modern Linux systems.
-This early-stage choice reflects a focus on performance and simplicity for power users, but any of the listed tools will work just as well.
 > [ [compression][1] ][ [speed][2] ][ [usage][3] ]

 [1]: https://rsmith.home.xs4all.nl/miscellaneous/evaluating-zstandard-compression.html?utm_source=chatgpt.com